GL-Li/vimwiki/R.md

 ## Trusaic package workflow

+### Develop package in WSL and end2end test in Windows

 **The complication**:
 - The package is development in WSL linux file system because RStudio docker container runs faster.
 - The code calling the package functions run on Windows file system as the payParity platform runs on Windows file system.